Background

 Policies are available by the day, week, month, or for longer periods.
 Most learners spend between £100 and £300 depending on how often they practise and for how long.
 Daily cover starts from around £10 - £20 per day, while monthly policies usually work out cheaper if you are practising regularly.

 The DVSA recommends 22 hours of private practice alongside professional lessons.
-Learners who combine the two are around 50% more likely to pass first time, so this is well worth the extra cost.
+Learners who combine the two are significantly more likely to pass first time, so this is well worth the extra cost.

 Fuel Costs for Private Practice